meritos/go-study/blog/blog-1.md

 ![intArrya Memory Dump](http://i.imgur.com/By9OSLKg.png)

-We can clearly see the values 01..08 that we set in the init part of  the `intArray`
+We can clearly see the values `01..08` that we set in the initialize part of  the `intArray`

 (!) todo: Print memory of the function address...